 Undoubtedly, the concept of having the “right tool for the job” applies here.
 If your practice already includes working with structural problems, then Muscle Energy Technique will be an indispensable addition to your current skills.
 If you want to add concrete structural work to your practice, this is a great place to start!

 Furthermore, often the bodies of experienced therapists start to “feel it?”
 Muscle Energy Technique can greatly reduce the physical effort you require to bring about changes in your client.
 This is because clients use their own muscle power to make changes – not just yours!

 - Reduce Referrals Out

-Doubtless you would like to keep clients in your practice for as much of the hands-on work as may be required.
+Doubtless you would like to keep your clients under your care, rather than refer them to other therapists.
 With Muscle Energy Technique you have an additional skill to effect changes in joint mobility.
 You may not have to refer out as often to other practitioners such as osteopaths or chiropractors.

-- Understand the difference between active and passive stretching
+- Understand the difference between tactive and passive stretching.

 - Demonstrate active stretches for all major muscle groups of the body